tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 Valeria: "Woala!
 Uuwuuu!
 How are you??
 It's been a while since we last talked!
 P.S.
 Are you from a town in the south?
 I have a friend there :), Pedro.
 Maybe you know him by any chance?
 We studied together at university."

 In addition, she knew where I was from.
-Although in any other context, this wouldn't have meant anything, here it did matter.
+Although in any other context, this wouldn't have meant anything, it did matter a lot to me.
 How could she know where I was from?
 The hometown district where I was born was very small and unknown, and I didn't recall ever mentioning this to her.
 I usually mentioned the capital, not the district.

 So she must have taken an interest in this information on her own.
 Maybe she asked other coworkers about me to obtain this information.
 Or perhaps she simply had access to my personal data.
-After all, she was a manager within the company, and she was also present during the selection process.
-So she could easily have access to this information.

-To make matters worse, she was also asking about Pedro.
+After all, she had an important role  within the company, and she was also present during my selection process.
+So she could easily have access to this information.But she was also asking about Pedro.
 My emotions quickly allowed a new but unexpected guest, melancholy, to enter and access my private room.

 In my small hometown, there were plenty of Juans, Miguels, and Antonios, but not many Pedros.
 I only knew two people called Pedro in my hometown, one of whom was significantly older than me and must be well into his years.
 Pedro was same age as me and Valeria was too same age.
 Without a doubt, it had to be the same Pedro I knew from childhood.

 The face of Pedro that I remembered was that of a 14 or 15-year-old teenager.
 We had been close friends since childhood, and our relationship remained strong during adolescence.
 But after high school, we went to live in different places, and our friendship gradually faded until we ultimately lost touch.

 I had no idea what his adult face would look like now.
 So many years had passed since the last time we saw each other in person.

 I cherished many good memories and moments with Pedro.
-But almost instantly, those not-so-pleasant memories resurfaced in my mind, and the melancholy turned into sadness and unease.
+But almost instantly, those not-so-pleasant memories resurfaced in my mind too, and the melancholy turned into sadness and unease.
 It wasn't the first time; it seemed like I had experienced this before, several times, in fact.

 Pedro and I shared many things in common.
 We went to the same school, had the same friends, lived in the same area, were in the same class, shared an interest in video games, and both had very similar grades.
 So we both knew what it was like to be the least popular and most studious in class.
 And this bonded us, so we became good friends.

 However, there were many other things that set us apart, and one of them, the one that left the strongest impression in my mind and memories, was his rapid rise in popularity with girls during adolescence.
-Unlike me, Pedro was physically popular among girls and never lacked suitors.
+Unlike me, Pedro was physically popular among girls and never lacked suitors as a teenager.

-I still felt the heavy burden of remembering how Pedro enthusiastically recounted his first time with a girl at only 14 years old, while I, in my late thirties, still held onto my virginity.
+I still felt the heavy burden of remembering how Pedro enthusiastically told me his first time with a girl at only 14 years old, while I, in my late thirties, still held onto my virginity.
 I felt pathetic just thinking about it.
 I felt bad about myself even for allowing those thoughts to hurt me.
-If I couldn't respect and love myself, perhaps I didn't deserve to feel the love of others, which made me, if it's still possible, even more pathetic.
+If I couldn't respect and love myself, perhaps I didn't deserve to feel the love of others, which made me feel, if it was still possible, even more pathetic.

-Everything seemed to fit and make sense.
-It couldn't be for real.
-Not again.
+Everything seemed to fit and make sense and it was hard for me to admit.
 It was like a cruel nightmare returning from the past.
 As if from those memories, dozens of long, thin hands emerged with the sole purpose of grabbing me and dragging me from that dreamlike paradise of hope back to harsh reality.
 Was this some kind of punishment for sins committed in some past life?
 How could something like this be happening?
 Why?

 And now it seemed like I was reliving that again.
 So within a few seconds, my fears began to surface.
 Could it be that they were intimate friends?
 She knew his name and where he was born, and they studied together, but this didn't have to mean anything more.
-It didn't make sense to dwell on this...
+It didn't make sense to think longer on this...

 But what if she was in love with him?
 Or worse, what if she's still in love with him and sees an opportunity to reconnect with Pedro through me?
-It wouldn't be far-fetched to think of that as a possibility, after all, the purpose of her message was to find out if I knew Pedro.
+It wouldn't be weird to think of that as a possibility, after all, the purpose of her private message was to find out if I knew Pedro.

 The weight of these emotions was too heavy; I didn't want to go down that path.
-I never hated or harbored ill feelings towards Pedro.
+I never hated or harbored bad feelings towards Pedro.
 I didn't even feel envy.
 Well, maybe a little.
-Still, my esteem and affection for him were far above any other negative sentiment, and I always wanted to hold onto the best moments we shared.
+Still, my esteem and affection for him were far above any other negative sentiment, and I always wanted to hold onto the best moments we shared as kids.

-Besides, Pedro was never to blame for anything, and I was old enough to stop acting like a child and victimizing myself so much over my own tragedies.
+Besides, Pedro was never to blame for anything, and I was old enough to stop acting like a inmmature kid and victimizing myself so much over my own tragedies.

-In a burst of bravery and sincerity, I decided on resigning and wishing them both the best, regardless of the feelings she might harbor in her heart for him.
+In a burst of bravery and sincerity, I decided on resigning and wishing them both the best, if that was meaning I had to give up on Valeria and regardless of the feelings she might have in her heart for him.

-There were too many unknowns I hadn't resolved yet.
-After all, I didn't really know anything about her, and getting entangled in this trap would have been my ultimate defeat.
-Shortly afterward, I learned that they were university classmates, and Pedro had become a father.
+After all, there were too many unknowns I hadn't resolved yet, and getting entangled in this trap would have been my ultimate defeat.
+Shortly afterward, I learned that Pedro and Valeria were university classmates, and Pedro had become a father.
 However, she didn't have children.
 My relationship with her grew, and now I felt one step closer to being able to call Valeria a friend.
 At least, we shared something in common.
 Pedro.

-If this were an isekai, I would have shed blood defeating my first final boss, but after that, I had gone several levels up all at once.
+If this were an Isekai, I would have shed blood defeating my first final dungeon boss, but after that, I had gone several levels up all at once.

 ### Chapter 3.

-Despite being coworkers, our level of communication and interaction was practically non-existent and sporadic.
+Despite being workmates, our level of communication and interaction was practically non-existent and sporadic.

-We were in different departments, and our roles were also different.
-I worked in the engineering department, and she worked in management.
+Valeria and I were in different departments, and our roles were also different.
+I worked in the marketing department, and she worked in management.
 In a little over a year, we had only spoken on a couple of occasions.

 I still remember those small moments when we crossed paths and exchanged a few polite words and greetings.
 Part of me felt afraid and tried to avoid those moments.
 Perhaps it was my emotional shield trying to spare me from the pain of rejection, not wanting to face a reality I didn't want to see or experience that could harm me.
 I had experienced it before, and my psyche didn't want to go through it again.

 However, at the same time, I couldn't help but wonder how I could dodge what I truly desired with all my heart, as if it were a symphony in which you simultaneously hear intertwined sad and joyful notes.

-Although sometimes my fears and insecurities prevailed, other times it was my courage and boldness.
-If this were an Isekai, my workplace would be that dark dungeon filled with enemies where I would have balanced my defensive and offensive skills, although I would have died and been reborn many times to achieve it.
+If this were an Isekai, my workplace would be a dark dungeon filled with enemies where I would have balanced my defensive and offensive skills, although I would have died and been reborn many times to achieve it.

 In those fleeting encounters, we always said goodbye with a hug.
-In those moments, everything stopped, I felt at home, safe, calm, at peace, and with a strong conviction that we were intimate friends, old souls who had known each other in past times.
+In those moments, everything stopped, I felt at home, safe, calm, at peace, and with a strong conviction that we were good friends, soulmates who had known each other in past times and were mean to be stay together forever.
+However, I also knew this was just an elaborated excuse to convice myself about the hard reality.
+I was nothing to her.

-But she always hugged everyone, so doubts plagued me, and I tried to convince myself again that perhaps it was just a way to keep the hope of spending more time together alive.
-At that point, I didn't even desire her love anymore; her mere company was enough for me, her friendship alone was sufficient.
+And the most obvious evidence of it is she always hugged everyone after saying goodbye.
+However, when I was feeling her delicate arms embracing me, I didn't even desire her love anymore; her mere company was enough for me, her friendship alone was sufficient.

 But I wasn't even sure if what we had could be called friendship.
 Friends are supposed to know each other well, spend time together, enjoy and suffer together.
 They are honest and sincere, and despite everything, they are always willing to forgive each other.
 But none of that was real for me.
-Although, as with good food, the trust and mutual affection of a solid friendship need time, so once again, I decided to rely on my precious and overrated patience.
+Although, as with good food, the trust and mutual affection of a solid friendship needs time, so once again, I decided to rely on my precious and overrated patience.

-How unreal and fantastical were my thoughts.
 How disappointed I felt with myself.
 At 31 years old, I already felt like I was twice that age, or even worse, without energy, without strength, weak, and without enthusiasm for life, for anything, or almost anything.
+Looks like Valeria was the only light I could look at from the deep well I was in.

 Sometimes I thought that a large part of my life had been a series of mistakes.
 Don't get me wrong, I also had good and happy moments, but as it often happens, they were few and overshadowed by the bad memories.

 The worst part was being aware of it.
 Knowing how I had wasted so many good opportunities that would never come back, at least not in the same way.

-The painful memory of having had several chances to amass millions.
-I told myself that it wasn't just for me, but for how many people in my family I could have helped.

-I could have pursued what truly passionate me.
-They say money doesn't bring happiness, but when you don't have the opportunity to experience it for yourself, it seems like a vague excuse from poor people.

 On several occasions, I could have bought digital currency at a ridiculously low price that years later would be worth more than gold.
 What would have become of my life if I had seized those opportunities?